1.

 purchased

-visitors where a veriety ot typical Carib construction can be observed
+where a veriety ot typical Carib construction can

 bread